kamaunelson/uzzidaniel/README.md

 - 👋 Hi, I’m @uzzidaniel
 - 👀 I’m interested in software development (web programming and application programming(java))
 - 🌱 I’m currently learning BBIT at Strathmore University specifically interested in IT related units
-- 💞️ I’m looking to collaborate on web development projects and java desktop application
+- 💞️ I’m looking to collaborate on web development projects and mobile applications
 - 📫 How to reach me via my official email nelson.kaguamere@strathmore.edu or via 0796648792

 <!---